 - 5.1 Council welcomes complaints as a way of improving its services and programs as well as providing an opportunity to put things right. - 5.2 This policy will be made widely accessible to ensure that customers are fully aware of their right to complain.
-Information about how to lodge a complaint will be placed in a prominent position on Council's website. - 5.3 Maintaining a safe environment for children, young people, and vulnerable person is of the highest priority to Council and complaints regarding Council services in this area are encourage, inline with the provisions of this Policy, to ensure that general complaints regarding safe environment activities (not related to harm or risk of harm) are reported and/or investigated immediately.
+Information about how to lodge a complaint will be placed in a prominent position on Council's website. - 5.3 Except for minor level 1 responses, (See 6 Procedures for resolving complaints below) Council will try to ensure that, whenever possible, complaints will be handled independently of the original decision-maker or officer involved in the matter that is the subject of the complaint.